Intensive Couples Therapy

 • AAMFT Approved Clinical Supervisor

-As a result, you will be working with a highly trained and experienced couples therapist as you invest the time and resources into your relationship.
+As a result, you will be working with a highly trained and experienced couples therapist as you invest time and resources into your relationship.
 In addition to the primary therapist, you may be supported by an IRTC Intern.
-The intern will attend the Intensive and will serve as both co-therapist and 'observer', as the intern is in the final stages of their clinical training.
+TThe intern will attend the Intensive therapy sessions and will serve as both co-therapist and 'observer', as the intern is in the final stages of their clinical training.
 If, at the time of booking, IRTC has an intern on staff, this will be discussed with you in advance.
 Otherwise, you can assume there will not be an intern present.

 Scheduling and Length